 - Eligible Fields of Study: MBA, Finance, Accounting, Law, Management, Entrepreneurship, Economics, Business Administration.

-- Eligible Schools: Any accredited university in the U.S.
+- Eligible Schools: Any accredited 2 year or 4 year college or university in the USA including graduate programs

-Please choose one of the two essays below to complete for the application.
+Please choose one of the three 600-word essay topics below to complete the application.

 Submit your essay as a PDF with a title page including the following information: